FAQ

 What happens in case of emergency (like weather problems) if you're not able to be there, but I have no way of getting back home?

-We do request that you include an emergency contact on your file for situations like this.
+We do request that you include a local emergency contact on your file for situations like this.
 In case of emergencies, we try our best to get to your home.
-If one sitter cannot make it, we will contact you and see if you would allow another to visit your home.

 Financial